sav-che/TL-2/Authors/Boldingh, Isaac {std. Bold.}.md

-> [!cite] BHL link: this entry starts at [page 262](https://www.biodiversitylibrary.org/item/103414#page/310/mode/1up) of TL-2 Vol. I.
+> [!cite] BHL link: this entry starts at [page 262](https://www.biodiversitylibrary.org/page/33120393) of TL-2 Vol. I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Boldingh, Isaäc {std.
 Bold.} (Suppl.)|second entry]] for this author

 ### Author

-Boldingh, Isaac (1879-1938), Dutch botanist who worked on the flora of the Netherlands West Indies. (*Boldingh*).
+Boldingh, Isaac (1879-1938), Dutch botanist who worked on the flora of the Netherlands West Indies.
+**Abbreviated name**: *Boldingh*

 #### Herbarium and types